marcosjom/sys-tocatl-webserver-src/README.md

 # sys-tocatl-webserver-src

-Small, portable and multi-platform http/https webserver.
+Small, portable and multi-platform webserver.

-Created by Marcos Ortega; built on top of sys-nbframework-src.
-In use serving https://mortegam.com/
+Created by [Marcos Ortega](https://mortegam.com/), in use serving https://mortegam.com/

+Built on top of [sys-nbframework-src](https://github.com/marcosjom/sys-nbframework-src), this project serves as demostration of how to implement your app's API webserver when you build an app or service with [sys-nbframework-src](https://github.com/marcosjom/sys-nbframework-src).

 # Features

-- io-event driven implementation, one or few threads can handle many requests with concurrency.
+- io-events driven implementation, one or few threads can handle many requests with concurrency.
 - SSL (HTTPS) support.
 - muti-domains support.
 - redirection support.